Komga API

 - By default, a

-response header.
+KOMGA-SESSIONcookie is set viaSet-Cookieresponse header.
 This works well for browsers and clients that can handle cookies. - If you specify a header

-during authentication, the session ID will be returned via this same header.
+X-Auth-Tokenduring authentication, the session ID will be returned via this same header.
 You can then pass that header again for subsequent requests to reuse the session.

-If you need to set the session cookie later on, you can call /api/v1/login/set-cookie
+If you need to set the session cookie later on, you can call /api/v1/login/set-cookie with X-Auth-Token.
+The response will contain the Set-Cookie header.

 Remember Me

-cookie.
+During authentication, if a request parameter remember-me is passed and set to true, the server will also return a komga-remember-me cookie.
 This cookie will be used to login automatically even if the session has expired.

 Logout